Early repolarization pattern on ECG (early repolarization syndrome)

 - QRS duration <120 ms.

 The strongest risk factor of ventricular fibrillation is signs of early repolarization in leads II, III and aVF (i.e inferior limb leads).
 It also appears that the higher the J point the greater the risk of ventricular fibrillation.
-Some studies also suggest that the slope of the ST segment may be of relevance; a horizontal or downsloping ST segment has been associated with greater risk of ventricular fibrillation, as compared with upsloping ST segment.
+Some studies also suggest that the slope of the ST segment may be of relevance; a horizontal or downsloping ST segment has been associated with a greater risk of ventricular fibrillation, as compared with an upsloping ST segment.

 Management and available treatments

 Early repolarization pattern on ECG does not require any treatment.
-Treatment with ICD (implantable cardioverter defibrillator) may be considered in patients who have experienced ventricular fibrillation or sudden cardiac arrest.
+Treatment with ICD (implantable cardioverter-defibrillator) may be considered in patients who have experienced ventricular fibrillation or sudden cardiac arrest.